Skip to content

 User username_at_the_server

 Now save the file.
-To connect to the sever, in a terminal window simply type ssh followed by the name you chose in the config file:
+To connect to the server, in a terminal window simply type ssh followed by the name you chose in the config file:

 $ ssh favorite_ssh